nullpo-head/WSL-Hello-sudo/README.md

 # WSL Hello sudo

-"WSL-Hello-sudo" is a Linux PAM module and companion Windows CLI apps that realize `sudo` by *biometric login of [Windows Hello](https://www.microsoft.com/en-us/windows/windows-hello)* on _Windows Subsystem for Linux (WSL)_ or, _Bash on Ubuntu on Windows_.
+"WSL-Hello-sudo" is a Linux PAM module and companion Windows CLI apps that realize `sudo` by biometric login of [Windows Hello](https://www.microsoft.com/en-us/windows/windows-hello) on Windows Subsystem for Linux (WSL) or, Bash on Ubuntu on Windows.
 This PAM module allows you to authenticate `sudo` via face recognition, fingerprint authentication, and of couse machine-local PIN.
-The Linux PAM module is written in Rust, and companion Windows CLI apps are written in C#.
-`sudo` calls the PAM module to authenticate a user, and the PAM module invokes the companion apps to authenticate a corresponding Windows user via Windows Hello.

-_Warning_
+__Warning__

 This is an experimental product.
 There is no warranty at all.